 In the year 1982 Texas Instruments had some difficulties to decide whether a calculator was a BASIC one or a SCIENTIFIC one.
-We know some pairs of similar calculators sold in both fields:
+We know some pairs of similar calculators sold in both categories:

-Same confusion could be noticed with the Integrated Cicuits used in these early calculators manufactured in Taiwan.
-Instead the usual Toshiba IC's you'll discover in the TI-1020 a Sharp LI3009 and in this TI-1744 the brain was developed by NEC (Japan).
+Similar confusion could be noticed with the Integrated Circuits used in these early calculators manufactured in Taiwan for Texas Instruments.
+Instead the usual Toshiba ICs you will discover in the TI-1020 a Sharp LI3009 and the calculating brain of this TI-1744 was developed by NEC (Japan).
 The uPD1831G single-chip calculator circuit is a stripped down variation of the uPD1833G located in Account Manager calculators like the National Semiconductor NS 103A or TI-2200.

 If you have additions to the above article please email: firstname.lastname@example.org.